-The property owner(s) her eby offers, consents to, and agrees to abide, if the rezoning request is approved, the conditions written above.
+The property owner(s) hereby offers, consents to, and agrees to abide, if the rezoning request is approved, the conditions written above.
 All property owners must sign each condition page.
-This page may be photocopied if additional space is needed DocuSigned by: Property Owner(s) Signati ire: Shervin talissili Shervin - Printed Name: ahssili
+This page may be photocopied if additional space is needed.

+Property Owner(s) Signature: Joseph Meir == 6475376C60C641F Printed Name(s):